 Oman tourism safety: Is Oman safe?

 Bottom line: Oman is generally safe for western tourists.
 But you should always take precautions, particularly if you’re out at night or within close proximity of the Saudi-Yemen border.
-It’s also wise to stay away from organized protests.

 Best time of year to visit Oman

 As a general rule of thumb, Oman is mild and comfortable during the winter months and very hot during the summer months.
 Therefore, you’ll want to plan your visit according to the weather conditions and activities you plan to do.

 If you intend to do lots of outdoor activities, you should consider visiting Oman between October and December, and January through February.
 The temperatures tend to linger in the upper 70s° and low 80s° Fahrenheit (~25°-28° Celsius): perfect for hiking and other outdoor activities!

 If your goal is to spend copious time at the pool or beach, then a visit between March and May is probably your best bet.
 The temperatures during this time of year dangle in the 85-90° Fahrenheit range (27-30° Celsius).